Guardian Portal

 1. Discord Requirement

-Discord is the guild’s primary out-of-game communication platform.
-Members are expected to join and maintain access to the guild Discord in order to stay informed, communicate effectively, and remain connected to guild activity.
+Discord is the guild's primary out-of-game communication platform.
+Members are expected to join and keep access to the guild Discord so they don't miss announcements and stay in the loop on what the guild's doing.

 2. Purpose of Discord